 All living things are connected.
-Examine the changes plants and animals undergo as they grow and discover their key features that help them survive in our fascinating world.
+This program allows students to examine the changes plants and animals undergo as they grow and discover their key features that help them survive in our fascinating world.
 Young learners will be engaged and inspired during these hands on, interactive activities.

 This program can be tailored to suit different levels of understanding, from topic introduction through to topic consolidation.